adalio0/BATT5/README.md

 # Everything you need to know about branches (hopefully)

-To create a new branch form the command line:
+To create a new branch from the command line:
   1. git checkout -b "name_of_branch" <br>
 To create a new branch from github is simple just follow the steps it gives you. <br>